rajat-ksh/rajat-ksh/README.md

 ### Hi there 👋
-- 🔭 I’m currently working on Android
+- 🔭 I’m currently working on .Net Technology
 - 🌱 I’m currently exploring the world of automation and testing.
 - 💬 Ask me about C, C++, Java, Data Structure